yuvalTrip/ImageProcessing.T.N.1/README.md

 * fix_q- Calculate new q using wighted average on the histogram
 * convertToImg- Executing the quantization to the original image
 * gammaDisplay() - GUI for gamma correction

+The files attached:

+* Readme.md
+* *.jpg, *.png - all test images used
+* ex1_main - the main class provided us
+* ex1_utils - the functions that have been implemented as requested
+* gamma.py - the gamma correction function was implemented
+* gitignore - files to be ignored by the github, irrelevant to project
+* Ex1.pdf - The pdf file of the assignment